CoolisCodes/CoolLoudia/README.md

-# CoolLoudia
+# CoolLoudia Core

-A repository with all my Καλουδια.
+This package contains the core scripts and assets for the CoolLoudia Unity project.

+## Installation

+Add this repository as a Git dependency in your Unity project's Package Manager.